shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 ### Add a new context

-Since the ACL is so loosely coupled with the B2B-Suite, it is possible to create your own complete subset of restrictions based on other contexts than *contact* and *role*.
+Since the ACL is so loosely coupled with the B2B Suite, it is possible to create your own complete subset of restrictions based on other contexts than *contact* and *role*.
 For this, you have to create a different `Shopware\B2B\Acl\Framework\AclContextResolver`.
 An `AclContextResolver` is responsible for extracting the primary key out of a given context object and produces a query that joins the main ACL table.
 This is done by implementing `getQuery`, `isMainContext`, and `extractId`.